 Another, less intense, low pressure system is forecast to move through the

 basin around next Tuesday.
 It will provide another dose of rainfall to the

 Finally, late next week and into next weekend a more significant low pressure

 system and associated cold front is forecast to affect the Ohio Valley.

 Flood potential is low through the weekend.
 With the frequency of rain events

 to follow, the potential for minor flooding will rise next week...especially in

 ...24-HR OBSERVED PRECIPITATION USED IN TODAY`S RIVER FORECASTS...

 ...48-HR FORECAST PRECIPITATION USED IN TODAY`S RIVER FORECASTS...

-Rain is forecast for the northern half of the Ohio Valley.
+Rainfall is forecast over all but the southern third of the Ohio Valley.
 Basin

 ...RIVER BASINS IN FLOOD...